Cardiology Advertising: Digital Marketing to Cardiologists

 Practice Setting

 Practice setting is one of the most important slices within any HCP specialty.
 Do the physicians spend their time in a small office . . . or do they work in a giant hospital?
 Or some combination?
 The vast majority of cardiologists are employed within a facility or integrated healthcare setting.
 However, fewer private practices means less direct influence over purchasing decisions and can make cardiologists harder to reach.
+Today, 90% of cardiovascular specialists are employed, and only 10% remain in private practice, while the inverse was true 15 years ago.

 Cardiology Advertising - Digital Marketing to Cardiologists